-“As one of the pioneers in data analytics for machine data and the IoT, we at SkyFoundry believe it is clear that the future of data-driven applications requires processing of data and sophisticated analytics at the ‘edge’.
-It is simply not possible, desirable or cost effective to transmit every piece of data from every device to the cloud before value can be derived from that data.
-Edge-based analytics are essential.
+“As one of the pioneers in data analytics for machine data and the IoT, we at SkyFoundry believe it is clear that the future of data-driven applications requires the processing of data and sophisticated analytics at the ‘edge’.
+It is simply not possible, desirable or cost-effective to transmit every piece of data from every device to the cloud before value can be derived from that data.
+Edge-based analytics is essential.
 The work of Anka Labs implements the full power of the SkySpark analytics suite in small low, cost edge devices, and builds on the open data standards of Project Haystack to enable near seamless data interchange among networks of edge devices.”
 John Petze, Partner at SkyFoundry and Executive Director of Project Haystack.

 I have known Alper for many years.
-Both have consistently pushed the envelope of what's possible by doing innovative work that has without doubt has helped the BAS industry.
+Both have consistently pushed the envelope of what's possible by doing innovative work that has, without doubt, has helped the BAS industry.
 I wish them both the best of luck with this Anka Labs endeavor.
 I can't wait to see the fruits of their labor.

 Owner & Publisher, AutomatedBuildings.com

 Field data is already in Haystack format, so it is a cinch to pull it into our cloud analytics platform.
 EACs also store & trend data locally, so it is accessible by the customer and other parties that understand open Haystack.
 EACs have enabled us to quickly identify and implement leak repairs.
-The campus now knows how much compressed air it wastes and how much that is costing.
+The campus now knows how much-compressed air it wastes and how much that is costing.

 Director of Controls , Altura Associates